Rangeview Library District: Anythink

-As part of the brand launch, Anythink creative consultants at Ricochet Ideas partnered with Canadian animator Jeff Chiba Stearns to create a short animation where the doodle takes on a life of its own.
+As part of the brand launch, Anythink creative consultants partnered with Canadian animator Jeff Chiba Stearns to create a short animation where the doodle takes on a life of its own.
 The animation signifies the many things a doodle can become and the sparks of imagination available to anyone who visits an Anythink library.

 Sustainable Practices

 The Rangeview Library District Board of Trustees decided early on that the new libraries built as part of their 2008-2010 capital construction projects would be as sustainable as possible.
 It was agreed that they would pursue U.S. Green Building Council’s LEED silver certification on three of the four new facilities.
 The district's long-term goal is to make all of its libraries carbon-neutral facilities.

 Anythink Bennett, which opened in May 2009, will not be certified.
 However, the building is highly efficient and sustainable by using local materials like beetle-killed pine for the ceiling and front entrance, Solatubes for natural light, ground-source heating and cooling and recycled materials through most of the facility.
 A $75,000 grant from the Colorado Department of Local Affairs allowed the district to include a 10 kW photovoltaic system on the library's roof.